ziyong-was-taken/Compression-In-DNNs/README.md

 - `lightning>=2.5.1`: [(PyTorch) Lightning](https://lightning.ai/docs/pytorch/stable/) is the main framework used
 - `torchvision>=0.21.0`: datasets and models are imported from [torchvision](https://pytorch.org/vision/stable/index.html)
-  - NOTE: The conda solver prioritises the CPU build of `torchvision` (over the CUDA build) due to its higher build number.
+  - note: The conda solver prioritises the CPU build of `torchvision` (over the CUDA build) due to its higher build number.
   - To force the CUDA build, use `torchvision>=0.21.0=cuda*` instead
 - `cuda_compiler>=12.8.1` CUDA compiler for [`torch.compile()`](https://pytorch.org/docs/stable/generated/torch.compile.html) (also installs C and C++ compilers)
 - `ipykernel>=6.29.5`: necessary to run Jupyter notebook